Kansas City mourns loss of local reporter after stray bullet strikes her in apartment

-KANSAS CITY, MO (KCTV) --- Police say a woman is on life support after she was struck by a bullet on Friday evening in the 2900 block of Lockridge.
+KANSAS CITY, Missouri (KCTV, KSMO) -- Police say a woman is on life support after she was struck by a bullet on Friday evening in the 2900 block of Lockridge.

 The victim is on life-support according to police and they have not confirmed the identity.